-- (1) The executive mayoral committee is the Appeal Authority in respect of decisions of the Tribunal or an authorised employee contemplated in sections 68(a) or (b) and a failure to decide on an application as contemplated in section 58. - (2) A person whose rights are affected by a decision contemplated in subsection (1) may appeal in writing to the Appeal Authority within 21 days of notification of the decision. - (3) An applicant may appeal in writing to the Appeal Authority in respect of the failure of the Tribunal or an authorised employee to make a decision within the period contemplated in section 57(1) or (2), any time after the expiry of the period contemplated in those sections. - (4) An appeal is lodged by serving the appeal on the Municipal Manager in the form determined by the Municipality and, in the case of an appeal contemplated in subsection(2), within the period contemplated in subsection (2). - (5) When the Appeal Authority considers an appeal, it must have regard to- - (a) the provisions of section 65(1), read with the necessary changes; and - (b) the comments of the Provincial Minister contemplated in section 52 of the Land Use Planning Act.
+- (1) The executive authority (executive committee/executive mayor of the municipality/ if the municipality does not have an executive committee or executive mayor, a committee of councillors) is the Appeal Authority in respect of decisions of the Tribunal or an authorised employee contemplated in section 68(a) or (b) and a failure to decide on an application as contemplated in section 58. - (2) A person whose rights are affected by a decision contemplated in subsection (1) may appeal in writing to the Appeal Authority within 21 days of notification of the decision. - (3) An applicant may appeal in writing to the Appeal Authority in respect of the failure of the Tribunal or an authorised employee to make a decision within the period contemplated in section 57(1) or (2), any time after the expiry of the period contemplated in those sections. - (4) An appeal is lodged by serving the appeal on the Municipal Manager in the form determined by the Municipality and, in the case of an appeal contemplated in subsection(2), within the period contemplated in subsection (2). - (5) When the Appeal Authority considers an appeal, it must have regard to- - (a) the provisions of section 65(1), read with the necessary changes; and - (b) the comments of the Provincial Minister contemplated in section 52 of the Land Use Planning Act.